duykasama/Flight-Booking-Website/Readme.md

     d.
 Flight booking + Seat selection:

-    - Select one flight for booking.
+    - Select one flight for booking (log-in necessity).
     - Fill in passenger ticket information, select seat for each passenger (required) and choose luggage weight (optional).
-    - Buy ticket for "more than one" passengers by clicking "Add Passenger Ticket" button.
+    - Fill in next ticket for "more than one" passengers by clicking "Save" button.
     - Show total price after providing passenger tickets' information.
-    - Confirm buying ticket(s) by clicking "Purchase" (log-in necessity) or Save without purchase.
+    - Confirm buying ticket(s) by clicking "Purchase" or Add to Cart without purchase.

     e.
 Booking history:

     - View your booking history.
     - Confirm purchase for saved invoices.
-    - Edit passenger ticket information.

   - **Admin:**